 The fourth annual memorial lecture was held on 30 May 2017 and chaired by Professor Sara Hobolt, Sutherland Chair in European Institutions at the London School of Economics.

-Since September 2017, City, University of London, the European Social Survey HQ and NatCen Social Research have held a series of survey methodology seminars.
-Presentation slides are available for all seminars from September 2017 until December 2018.
-From January 2019, all events are recorded, with the presentation slides viewable alongside an audio recording of the event.
+Since May 2017, City, University of London, the European Social Survey HQ and NatCen Social Research have held a series of survey methodology seminars.
+Presentation slides and / or a recording of the each event is linked below.

 Bastos, M. T. ORCID: 0000-0003-0480-1078 (2020).
 This Account Doesn’t Exist: Tweet Decay and the Politics of Deletion in the Brexit Debate.
 American Behavioral Scientist,